27 Nov 11 Great tips for Winter Renting in Arizona!

 Its that time of year again.
 Colder weather.
 Snow storms.
-In our opinion, not worht the hassle every tear.
+In our opinion, not worth the hassle every year.
 So we have some tips from our friends over at ABC (by Karen Schaler) for renting a vacation home in place with more warmer weather (like our favorite, Arizona!).

 Here are 10 tips to help you get the biggest bang for your buck.

 Condo Vacation Rental in Scottsdale, Ariz.; photo by Karen Schaler

 If you’re looking for sensational savings your best bet is to choose a destination where there are a lot of vacation rentals on the market, keeping prices competitive.
 Some top locations in the United States for vacation rentals include: Arizona, California, Nevada, Florida, North Carolina and Hawaii.